What is the new RIM policy? How does it affect me?

 Oops!
-I need to retrieve something from the shred bin - what do I do?Submit a Shred Bin-Maintenance form or contact us at x6289 or x2225.
-This is a high-priority issue.
+I need to retrieve something from the shred bin - what do I do?Call us at 6289.

 Should I report a shred bin that is unlocked?Yes!
-Submit a Shred Bin-Maintenance form or contact us at x6289 or x2225.
-This is a high-priority issue.
+Call us at 6289.

 If we have 10 vertical filing drawers of documents to shred, do we have to box them up?No, you do not need to put them in boxes, but you will need to remove them from the filing drawers and place them in large temporary bins.
 A 65-gallon temp bin holds seven (7) standard-size 1-cubic foot boxes, or about seven linear feet of files (without their hanging folders).

 If we have 100 boxes of old brochures to dispose of, what should we do?Printed information intended for public consumption should be placed in unlocked recycling bins.
-You can submit an AiM ticket or contact Jennifer Wilson, Sustainable Coordinator, x3921.
+You can submit an AiM ticket if you have a large order of recyclable materials.